This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not smoke.
 Nicotine can damage blood vessels and make it more difficult to manage AH.
-Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
-They still contain nicotine.
-Ask your healthcare provider for information if you currently smoke and need help quitting.
+Ask your healthcare provider for information if you currently smoke and need help to quit.
+E-cigarettes or smokeless tobacco still contain nicotine.
+Talk to your healthcare provider before you use these products.

 - Ask about vaccines.
 You may need vaccines to protect you against hepatitis A or B, pneumonia, or the flu.
 AH can increase your risk for infections.

 - Drink liquids as directed.
 Your healthcare provider may recommend you drink more liquids to help your liver function or reduce fluid retention.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, lean meats, fish, and low-fat dairy products.
 Your healthcare provider or dietitian can help you create meal plans to make sure you get enough calories and protein.
 It may be helpful to eat smaller meals throughout the day to prevent nausea and help your body absorb nutrition.
 Limit sodium (salt) to prevent or reduce fluid retention.